Quick, Safe Graffiti Resistance & Removal

 In a world that spends many billions of dollars fighting graffiti, our system can save you a lot of money while helping keep the world beautiful.

 The best defense against graffiti is prompt approval.
-We’re proud to be joining with Sherwin-Williams and GRS to make graffiti removal as quick, easy and inexpensive as possible.
+We’re proud to be joining with Sherwin-Williams and Watts Removal to make graffiti removal as quick, easy and inexpensive as possible.
 Because vandalism should never get in the way of the authentic art that is the realization of your architect’s vision.

-Visit our graffiti resistance page to learn more and watch a video demonstrating how easy graffiti removal can be, thanks to Sherwin-Williams, GRS and ALPOLIC Materials.
+Visit our graffiti resistance page to learn more and watch a video demonstrating how easy graffiti removal can be, thanks to Sherwin-Williams, Watts Removal and ALPOLIC Materials.